elastic/rally/docs/install.rst

 Prerequisites
 -------------

 Rally does not support Windows and is only actively tested on MacOS and Linux.
-Before installing Rally, please ensure that the following packages are installed.
+Install the following packages first.

 Python
 ~~~~~~